 Regardless of the type of implant, it is likely that women with implants will need to have one or more additional surgeries (re-operations) over the course of their lives.
-Reasons for a breast augmentation re-operation may include the following: capsular contracture, wrinkling, asymmetry, rupture/deflation, and excessive tissue stretching as described above.
+Reasons for a breast augmentation re-operation may include the following: capsular contracture, wrinkling, asymmetry, implant rupture/deflation, and excessive tissue stretching as described above.

 Complications following breast augmentation surgery are uncommon and usually minimal.
 Although rare, some complications that may occur include capsular contracture, swelling and pain, infection around the implant, change in nipple sensation, decreased milk production while nursing, and breakage or leakage of the implant (implant rupture) as a result of injury.
-Regular monitoring of breast implants after breast augmentation is recommended to ensure continuing breast and implant health.
+Regular monitoring of breast implants after breast augmentation surgery is recommended to ensure continuing breast and implant health.

 Recently, women have been given the ability to choose between saline and silicone gel filled breast implants.
 The latter often produce a surgical result with an unparalleled natural feel to the breasts.